peterkappus/tumblr-auth/README.md

 	%> cp config.sample.yaml config.yaml

-NOTE: Make sure you're config file is writable by you (or your app) so that it can store the oauth token & secret for you.
+NOTE: Make sure your config file is writable by you (or your app) so that it can store the oauth token & secret for you.

 Go to http://www.tumblr.com/oauth/apps to get the consumer key & consumer secret for your app.